cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 })
 ```

+### Unit

-Cypress can also execute unit tests for code that is meant to run in the browser environment:
+You can also use Cypress to execute unit tests for code that is meant to run in the browser environment.

 ```js
 it('converts string to base64', () => {